Balanced travels with Ayurveda

 I sometimes take as many as 6 flights and trains a week for work.
 I know, it’s not ideal for the environment, for my health, sanity, nor is it a sustainable way to live.
 Sometimes though, we do need to move our bodies.
 After all that’s what we humans do - we move things.
 A wise teacher once helped me shine some light on that, and upon reflection, I have to agree.
 We move things to build bigger things, to eat, to thrive, to give and receive, or we move us.

-When we travel the Vata dosha, or the wind element and subtle energies in us are affected.
-The qualities of Vata are then increased in us, and so our bodies become frail, dry, light and sometimes our mind get disoriented and distracted.
+When we travel the Vata dosha, or the air element and subtle energies in us are affected.
+The qualities of Vata are then increased, and so our bodies become frail, dry, light and sometimes our mind get disoriented, scattered and distracted.

-Both on the outside (our skin gets dry) and on the inside (constipation and internal dryness) is common.
+Both on the outside (our skin, nails and air get dry and frail) and on the inside (constipation, gassiness and internal dryness) is common.
 This does not only happen when we physically travel.
 When we have an overload of impressions, watch a flickering screen for hours at the time or talk excessively, Vata dosha is affected.
 Put in a simple way, modern life dries us out.

 There is hope

-- Prepare your body.
-What is the opposite of dry?
-Make sure you lubricate your body and practice abhyanga before the travel so your skin stays lubricated and protected.
-Then you will be on the inside too.
-Bring a jar of ghee and add some to your food to stay lubricated on the inside too.
+Are you familliar with the Ayurvedic saying “Like attracts like, and the oppostie brings balance“?
+Prepare your body with the opposite of dry - practice abhyanga (self oil massage) and lubricate your body before the travel.
+This way your skin stays lubricated, protected and you are more likely to stay hydrated on the inside too.
+Bring a 100 ml jar of ghee and add some to your food to stay lubricated on the inside too.

-- Adjust to the time zone you’re traveling to the moment you board.
+Adjust to the time zone you’re traveling to the moment you board your first flight, train, buss or other mode of transport.
 Will you arrive in the evening?
 Don’t sleep on that flight!
 Will you arrive in the morning?
 Do your best to get as much sleep as you possibly can.
 This really is key.

-I hope this is helpful for some of you.
-I would love to hear your comments and requests for future blog posts.
+I hope this is helpful to you!
+I would love to hear what you would like to read about in future blog posts.
 I have loads to share and will continue to share what has helped me, hopefully, you find tools and support though my experiences.